 "Most of the people we work with are eligible for Aid and Attendance benefits," Ingram said.
 "Working with Patriot Angels makes the process so much quicker than going straight through the VA without any additional support."

-When the time comes to work out how to pay for long-term care, it's important to explore all options.
-Sometimes there are methods of generating funds that work well for people but can be overlooked.
+When the time comes to work out how to pay for long-term care, it's important to explore all available options.
+It is easy to overlook other sources of funding that work well for many people.

-Some people have life insurance policies that can be sold, converted or liquidated through a viatical settlement wherein "a person with a terminal illness sells their life insurance policy to a third party for less than its mature value in order to benefit from the proceeds while alive."
+Some people have life insurance policies that can be sold, converted, or liquidated through a viatical settlement.
+A viatical settlement is an arrangement whereby an individual sells their life insurance policy to a third party for less than its mature value in order to benefit from the proceeds while still alive.

-For others it makes more financial sense to take out a reverse mortgage or to open a home equity line of credit.
-Others find that renting out their home provides the income needed to fund their care.
+Many residents sell their homes as they transition to long-term care.
+For others, it makes more financial sense to take out a reverse mortgage or to open a home equity line of credit.
+Another option is to rent out your home in order to fund your care.

 INFORMATIONAL PURPOSES ONLY: The materials and information on this website have been prepared or assembled by the Community and are intended for informational purposes only.
 The information is general in nature and is not intended to be, and should not be relied upon as, legal advice.
 Some of the information may be out-of-date and may not reflect the most current legal developments regarding the relevant subject areas.
 This website contains information on legal issues and is not a substitute for legal advice from a qualified attorney licensed in the appropriate jurisdiction.
 The financial aspects of paying for assisted living can be complicated, and the Community urges you to consult an attorney or specialist in elder law in your state to help you navigate these issues.
 The Community expressly disclaims all liability with respect to actions taken or not taken based on information contained or missing from this website.